nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 	uniqueIdentifier nhsMhsPartyKey
 ```

-The ASID will be returned in the uniqueIdentifier attribute which is returned from the LDAPS query above.
+The ASID will be returned in the uniqueIdentifier attribute returned from the LDAPS query above.
+This ASID will be used as the value for the `Ssp:To` header in the request to the [Spine Security Proxy](https://nhsconnect.github.io/gpconnect/integration_spine_security_proxy_implementation_guide.html#consumer).

 Note that ldaps is used to establish a TLS session rather than the StartTLS option.
 Also note that once the TLS session is established, SASL authentication is not used by SDS and is therefore disabled through the -x option.